louketo/louketo-proxy/README.md

 #### **- Custom Pages**

 By default the proxy will immediately redirect you for authentication and hand back 403 for access denied.
 Most users will probably want to present the user with a more friendly sign-in and access denied page.
 You can pass the command line options (or via config file) paths to the files i.e. --signin-page=PATH.
 The sign-in page will have a 'redirect' variable passed into the scope and holding the oauth redirection url.
-If you wish pass additional variables into the templates, perhaps title, sitename etc, you can use the --tag key=pair i.e. --tag title="This is my site"; the variable would be accessible from {{ .title }}
+If you wish pass additional variables into the templates, perhaps title, sitename etc, you can use the --tags key=pair i.e. --tags title="This is my site"; the variable would be accessible from {{ .title }}

 ```HTML
 <html>